EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 assert based on current application state.
 When we create our code we often start out by modelling the "things" not the behaviour.

-> Over time state is modified/created/removed in order keep up with changes.
+> Over time state is modified/created/removed in order to keep up with changes.

 In event sourcing this concept is turned upside-down.
 Software is modelled using events that describe things when they happen.
 In order to get to the